 Duration: The amount of time to retain the audit logs that meet the criteria of the policy.

 Priority: This value determines the order in which audit log retention policies in your organization are processed.
-A higher value indicates a higher priority.
-For example, a policy with a priority value of 5 would take priority over a policy with a priority value of 0.
+A lower value indicates a higher priority.
+Valid priorities are numerical values between 1 and 10000.
+A value of 1 is the highest priority, and a value of 10000 is the lowest priority.
+For example, a policy with a value of 5 takes priority over a policy with a value of 10.
 As previously explained, any custom audit log retention policy takes priority over the default policy for your organization.